burtiyz/aerocash/README.md

 * Add a new API endpoint (server): `yo angular-fullstack:endpoint message` this will generate a model and a controller to interact with that model:
   * `server/api/message/message.controller.js`,
   * `server/api/message/message.model.js`
-* Add a new route (client): `yo angular-fullstack:route myroute` this will generate the new route config together a view and a controller:
+* Add a new route (client): `yo angular-fullstack:route myroute` this will generate the new route config together with a view and a controller:
   * `client/app/myroute/myroute.js`
   * `client/app/myroute/myroute.controller.js`
   * `client/app/myroute/myroute.html`